SpenceKonde/AVR-Guidance/UPDI/jtag2updi.md

 The tinyAVR 0/1/2-series, megaAVR 0-series, and AVR Dx-series parts are programmed through the Unified Program and Debug Interface (UPDI).
 This is a 1-wire interface using the UPDI pin on the AVR Dx-series part.
 A UPDI programmer is required to to change the fuses ("burn bootloader"), upload a bootloader (if desired) and upload sketches if a bootloader is not in use.
 The classic ISP programmers cannot be used - only UPDI can be used to program these parts.

 There are two very easy ways to get UPDI programming for $3 or less.
-As of DxCore 1.3.0 and megaTinyCore 2.2.6, it is now possible to use a serial adapter and 4.7k resistor, that method is described here: [pyupdi-style UPDI programmer](pyupdiadapter.md)
+As of DxCore 1.3.0 and megaTinyCore 2.2.6, it is now possible to use a serial adapter and 4.7k resistor!
+Serial adapter as UPDI programmer -
+Connections:
+* Vcc, Gnd of serial adapter to Vcc, Gnd of target
+* 4.7k resistor between Tx and Rx of adapter (many adapters have built-in 1k, 1.5k, or 2.2k resistor in series with Tx; these should use a proportionally smaller resistor)
+* Rx of adapter to UPDI pin of target.
+A small resistor (under 1k - like the 470 ohm one we generally recommend) in series with this is fine.

+Choose "Serial Port and 4.7k" from the Tools -> Programmer menu, and select the Serial Port from the Tools -> Port menu.

+Note that this does not give you serial monitor - you need to connect a serial adapter the normal way for that (I suggest using two, along with an external serial terminal application).
+This technique works with those $1 CH340 serial adapters from ebay, aliexpress, etc. Did you accidentally buy some that didn't have a DTR pin broken out, and so weren't very useful with the Pro Minis you hoped to use them with?

 The more traditional route is the one described here.